 Intergenerational Justice: Session on Institutional Creativity and the Future of Cities

-This block aims to delve into the role of cities in the development of action and innovation mechanisms to face the aforementioned challenges.
+This block aims to delve into the role of cities in the development of action and innovation mechanisms to face the current challenges.
 Cities play a fundamental role in the adoption and implementation of innovative measures to promote inclusion, mitigation of climate change and sustainability.

 Local governments can develop new forms of institutional creativity that allow experimenting and innovating mechanisms of participation and social action to face the great challenges we face.
 The current crisis should serve as a catalyst for the renewal of new alliances, between local governments, the private sector and the civil society, that help us solve the problems of that moment and build a sustainable future for all.